MicrosoftDocs/query-docs/query-languages/m/table-insertrows.md

 ## About

 Returns a table with the list of rows, `rows`, inserted into the `table` at the given position, `offset`.
-Each column in the row to insert much match the column types of the table.
+Each column in the row to insert must match the column types of the table.

 ## Example 1